arctiqjacob/random-sports-team/README.md

 # Random Sports Team
-Demo Python application showing random NHL Sports teams.
+Demo Python application showing random sports teams.
+The sport is controlled by the `SPORT` environment variable.
+Defaults to `NHL` if no environment variable is set.

 ![application](images/application.png "Application")